RightToPrivacy/wipri/README.md

 Tip: if you decide to try the newer -A wifi access point randomize, pair with your choice of static mac flags to create new WiFi network (prevents static databasing such as Wigle)
 	For the above random ssid option I added optional netcat notification and will expand on this later.
 Post a question if you have one.

+DISABLING WIPRI AT BOOT (IF YOU INSTALLED AND WISH TO STOP IT/DISABLE IT)

+### Disabling WiPri Boot (Once installed) Is Very Easy:

+    sudo systemctl stop wipri    (this stops current wipri process in systemd) sudo systemctl disable wipri (this DISABLES WIPRI from next boot - use 'enable' to re-enable)

 ### Additional Info: